Susan M. Antol, PhD, MS, RN

 Interprofessional Collaborative Practice and Team-Based care

-Electronic health record Implementation and optimization
+Electronic Health Record Implementation and system optimization

 Nursing roles in ambulatory / primary care practices